Clare Foster | Head of Future Teacher Training

 Rachel Taylor | ITT Coordinator

-Rachel brings to the team sector knowledge in ITE and secondary science education.
+Rachel brings to the team sector knowledge in both initial teacher training and secondary science education.

 She embarked on a teaching career in 2005, teaching science and A-level chemistry across a range of settings within North London, Luton and Hertfordshire.
 During this time, she has held a range of leadership roles at departmental and whole-school level, as well as providing school-to-school support within her role as a Specialist Leader of Education (SLE).